DataFusion Functions

 Arguments

-• numeric_expression: Numeric expression to use as the exponent.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+- numeric_expression: Numeric expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 factorial